 The World Health Organization (WHO) has now officially classified COVID-19 as a pandemic, and governments, in particular those seeing an exponential increase in the number of cases, have stepped up their efforts.

-There is an acceptance that we cannot stop widespread population transmission immediately, but by ‘flattening the curve’ we can reduce the burden on health services and ultimately decrease the mortality rate.
+There is an acceptance that we cannot stop widespread population transmission immediately, but by flattening the curve of peak infections we can reduce the burden on health services and ultimately decrease the death rate.

 However, creating predictive models to make actionable insights from is difficult with today’s technology.
 As the COVID-19 outbreak unfolds, new data will continually emerge and it’s vital that governments and businesses can rapidly and effectively respond.